 This course examines advanced topics in Spirituality.
 Content changes regularly and may be repeated twice for credit.
 Course may be repeated with content changes.

-- WCT 531Apologetics: Speaking of Christ in a Pluralistic World
+- CUL 531Apologetics: Speaking of Christ in a Pluralistic World

 What does it mean to live and promote the “good news” of Jesus in a pluralist world?
 This course covers the practice of following and witnessing to Christ in a world of competing religions and worldviews.
 The course gives an overview of select world religions (Buddhism, Hinduism, Islam, Judaism), secularism, scientism and consumerism, with a selection of Christian engagements.

 What is a worldview?
 Most people in the world today have no concept through which to understand how other cultures view one another.
 The lens through which a person views others is called a “worldview.”
-WCT 537 discusses how a worldview is formed, maintained, adjusted and critiqued.
+CUL 537 discusses how a worldview is formed, maintained, adjusted, and critiqued.
 Additionally, it discusses the worldviews of other cultures.

 This course covers a variety of subjects concerning culture, environment, science and theology, and world religions.
 The content rotates regularly.
 Course may be repeated with content changes.